zalando-incubator/kube-ingress-aws-controller/README.md

 The Application Load Balancer created by the controller will have both an HTTP listener and an HTTPS listener.
 The latter will use the automatically selected certificates.

+By default the ingress-controller will aggregate all ingresses under as few Application Load Balancers as possible (unless running with `-disable-sni-support`).
+If you like to provision an Application Load Balancer that is unique for an ingress you can use the annotation `zalando.org/aws-load-balancer-shared: "false"`.

+The new Application Load Balancers have a custom tag marking them as *managed* load balancers to differentiate them from other load balancers.
+The tag looks like this:

+    `kubernetes:application` = `kube-ingress-aws-controller`

+They also share the `kubernetes.io/cluster/<cluster-id>` tag with other resources from the cluster where it belongs.

+#### Create a Load Balancer with a pinned certificate

 As a second option you can specify the [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (ARN) of the desired certificate with an annotation like the one shown here: